masomj/Project-Milestone-2-Wordle/README.md

   - As a new user, I want to be able to play a word based game.
   - As a new user, I want to be able to enjoy playing the game without distractions like advertisements.
   - As a returning user, I want to be able to play this game more than once per day.
-  - As a returning user, I want to be able to track my previous progress in the game.

 ## User Journey
   The user journey through the site is the same for all visitors.
 The landing page and main game is all on the same page.
 At the landing page, a popup displaying the games instructions teaches the user the requirements for winning and how to do so.
 Once they have begun playing the game, they are given visual feedback in the form of the colour changes to indicate whether they are progressing towards the correct word or not.
 In addition, the main game page is a simple yet effective screen, with little in the form of distracting elements.
 The title is the only non functional element on the screen.